JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

 [^2]: By separating from Himself.

+[^1]: The _pauris_ in this collection are all by Guru Nanak, so in the original his name is omitted at their head.

+[^2]: In Sanskrit literature, Mâya is styled _anâdi_, without a beginning, hence uncreated, but this is not the doctrine of the Gurus.
+To believe that God did not create Mâya would be to believe in a limitation of His power.

+[^3]: Also translated—Thou givest and takest life from the body.

+[^4]: _Koch_ is here used as the correlative of _sach_, true.

 [^1]: Also translated—By Thy power was created animate and inanimate nature.

 [^2]: _Mân abhmân_.
 The latter word is for _apmân_, as so often in the Granth Sahib.
 Compare _mân abhimân madhê so sewak nâhîn_, He who hath regard for honour or dishonour is not a holy man.